- 1 Daily Visit £12

 Why do I charge £80 for overnight care?

+I do kitty care full time so I put every ounce of my passion into look after your fur babies.
 I do all services including complex care, I will go above and beyond to meet the needs of your precious fur babies.
 Below is a little summery of why to choose a cat sitter rather than putting them into a cattery.

 Having your cat/s looked after at home rather than placing them in a cattery is generally better for several important reasons: